 The club would be nothing without the help of volunteering members.
 We encourage everyone to help out at club organised events and to get involved in the running of the club.
 Glasgow Archers is, after all, what you make it and these can be pretty sociable events.
 Its a good way to see the club and the more senior members outwith the customary focus on shooting.

 Bi-Annual Clean up: twice a year we have an equipment day where our containers are cleaned out, targets are repaired and shopping lists prepared.
 If you are of a tidy nature or handy with a screwdriver or even just willing to wield a broom with vigour, come down to the field … its a very social occasion, there can be biscuits!

 Competitions and Events: you can assist at competitions by being present before, during and/or after the event.
 Here the field party sets up the field, helps move targets, looks for lost arrows (this happens to the competitive minded as well) and puts the targets away at the end of the competition.
 You don’t have to stay all day and can just come and help for a couple of hours.
 Highlight of the day for the field party setting up the range is the supplied Breakfast of Archers – the Roll and Lorne Sausage!
 Truly the food of the (archery) gods!

 For those who like things that are a bit more involved in the running of the club:

 Range Safety: Every archery session needs a Line Captain.
 This is the person charged with controlling when people shoot and when they collect.
-He also ensures the range is safe to shoot before allowing archers to approach the line.
-He has a shiny whistle.
-Currently we have ONE person willing to do this, it would be nice if we could get some volunteers to take turns.
+He/she also ensures the range is safe to shoot before allowing archers to approach the line.
+They have the authority to exclude archers or close the range if safety is in question.
+He/she has a shiny whistle which is blown with authority!